The Rogue Leveling Guide for Warlords

 Assassination – Somewhat energy starved in the beginning, requires daggers, but can pump out some consistent, and very nice, damage, especially with the patch 5.4 buffs.
 End game?
 Very solid for raiding.
-Since any Rogue can pick up any of the talents they may be better than before in in PvP.
+Since any Rogue can pick up any of the talents they are better than before in PvP.
 Faster Energy regen comes at level 46, when you get Rupture (driven by your Venomous Wounds, gained at level 60.
 This means that on any fights lasting more than a few seconds you will want to have Rupture and/or Garrote running.

 Note: once you get Envenom at 20 you must keep your daggers poisoned at all times or you will severely gimp your damage.
 Combat and Sub. do not put the same importance on poisons, though they’re still quite useful.

 Combat – The most “in your face” of the trees.
 Starts out with good energy regeneration and is the only Rogue build with any “hit two or more at once” skills, other than Fan of Knives.
 Very competitive with, and maybe better than, Assassination for PvE content.
 Ok for PvP.

 Subtlety – Are you seeing Rogues appearing from nowhere, behind the target, and putting down a brutal initial burst?
-That’s the Subtlety spec and Shadowstep is the ability (‘tep is now available to any Rogue.)
+That’s the Subtlety spec and Shadowstep is the ability (‘step is now available to any Rogue.)
 Nice initial burst, but energy starved until Energetic Recovery is obtained at 70.
 Not so good for longer fights, but Energetic Recovery helps.
 This also means that, post level 70, you will really want to have Slice and Dice up for any fights lasting more than a few seconds.